Police chief's son facing charges after overnight shooting in St. Gabriel

 The Iberville Parish Sheriff's Office said the incident happened around 11 p.m.
 Friday in the St. Gabriel area.

-Ambeau Jr. fired a weapon towards two people, striking one of them in the arm, according to the sheriff's office.
+Ambeau Jr. fired a gun towards two people, striking one of them in the arm, according to the sheriff's office.
 The current condition of the victim was not reported.

 Deputies say a warrant has been issued for Ambeau Jr.'s arrest, and he is expected to face two counts of attempted second-degree murder.